Undergraduate Scholarship Guide

-Criteria: The Raymond R. Moore Scholarship is awarded to an upper-division forestry major on the basis of academic achievement, student activities, and financial need.
+Criteria: The Raymond R. Moore Scholarship is awarded to an upper-division Forest Ecology and Management major on the basis of academic achievement, student activities, and financial need.

 Description: Established in memory of Kevin Conway by the Utah Division of Wildlife Resources.
 The purpose is to encourage recipients to consider careers in wildlife conservation law enforcement.

-Criteria: Each year, one undergraduate student will be selected who has declared a major in Wildlife Sciences or Conservation and Restoration Ecology and is at least a sophomore level student with a GPA of 3.0.
+Criteria: Each year, one undergraduate student will be selected who has declared a major in Wildlife Ecology and Management or Conservation and Restoration Ecology, and is at least a sophomore level student with a GPA of 3.0.

 Description: Established by the family and friends of Jessica Clark Tayon, a student in the College of Natural Resources who suffered from esophageal/tracheal cancer and its after-effects for many years before passing away in January 2007.
 Jessica was a Quinney Scholar and active member of the College at the time of her death.

-Criteria: The Jessica Clark Tayon Memorial Scholarship is awarded to undergraduate students majoring in or intending to major in wildlife management in the College of Natural Resources.
+Criteria: The Jessica Clark Tayon Memorial Scholarship is awarded to undergraduate students majoring in or intending to major in Wildlife Ecology and Management in the College of Natural Resources.

-Description: Established by John and Karen Malechek to assist future generations of students in the Rangeland Resources major.
+Description: Established by John and Karen Malechek to assist future generations of students in the Rangeland Ecology and Management major.
 John Malechek served as department head of Rangeland Resources from 1986 to 2000.

 Criteria: Income from the Malechek - Winn Scholarship will be used to support scholarships to benefit students in the College of Natural Resources.
-Recipients should be students in the Rangeland Resources major who show academic achievement and financial need.
+Recipients should be students in the Rangeland Ecology and Management major who show academic achievement and financial need.

 Description: Established by Victor Stokes, a 1936 graduate of the College of Natural Resources.
 Victor enjoyed a 30-year career with the USDA Forest Service, starting as a recreation planner on the Wasatch National Forest and retiring as Forest Supervisor on the Beaverhead National Forest in 1965.

-Criteria: The Victor N. and Beatrice E. Stokes Scholarship is awarded on the basis of financial need to a forestry or rangeland resources major who has a demonstrated interest in land management of range and/or forest resources.
+Criteria: The Victor N. and Beatrice E. Stokes Scholarship is awarded on the basis of financial need to a Forest Ecology and Management major or Rangeland Ecology and Management major who has a demonstrated interest in land management of range and/or forest resources.

 Description: Established by Jim and Patricia Koons of Kanab, Utah, to assist future forestry students in the QCNR.
 Jim graduated from Utah State in 1962 with a degree in forestry.
 He worked for the United States Department of Agriculture (USDA) Forest Service in Idaho and Utah for six years early in his career.
 In 1968, Jim resigned from the United States Forest Service (USFS) and went to work for Kaibab Industries, retiring as Vice President of Operations of the Forest Products Company with primary responsibilities for the company's road building, logging, and sawmill operations on the Kaibab Plateau.

-Criteria: The Paul Bunyan Foresters Scholarship provides scholarship assistance for one forestry student each year.
-Candidates will be junior or senior students in good standing pursuing a Forestry degree.
+Criteria: The Paul Bunyan Foresters Scholarship provides scholarship assistance for one forestry ecology and management student each year.
+Candidates will be junior or senior students in good standing pursuing a Forest Ecology and Management degree.

 Description: Established in the name of former student Joseph Barry Bass, who died in an aircraft accident while on a firefighting mission for the Bureau of Land Management.

-Criteria: The Joseph Barry Bass Memorial Scholarship is awarded to an outstanding freshman or sophomore majoring in rangeland resources.
-Preference given to students from outside Utah who have been active in the student chapter of the Society for Range Management, worked in range management or fire control for the federal government, participated in college rodeo, or served in the military.
+Criteria: The Joseph Barry Bass Memorial Scholarship is awarded to an outstanding freshman or sophomore majoring in Rangeland Ecology and Management.
+Preference is given to students from outside Utah who have been active in the student chapter of the Society for Range Management, worked in range management or fire control for the federal government, participated in college rodeo, or served in the military.

 Description: Established by Albert and Geneva Mitchell to give back to the institution that has been so good to their family.
 Albert graduated in Forestry in the 1940's and had numerous children and grandchildren who attended Utah State as well.
 Albert and Geneva lived in Idaho and operated a cattle ranch for much of their lives.
 They both passed away in Fall 2006.

-Criteria: The Albert W. and Geneva Cliff Mitchell Scholarship was established to support scholarship awards to students in the College of Natural Resources who are majoring in Forestry.
+Criteria: The Albert W. and Geneva Cliff Mitchell Scholarship was established to support scholarship awards to students in the College of Natural Resources who are majoring in Forest Ecology and Management.
 Recipients should have a 3.0 GPA and financial need with demonstrated leadership.
 This award is intended for Natural Resources students who are paying out-of-state tuition.